Skip Navigation

 The essential advantage of this annealing process is the uniform grain size across the entire length and breadth of the coil.
 This is the prerequisite for achieving highly homogeneous material properties and ensuring consistently stable and smooth processing in your production facilities.

-Although the crystal structure has been restored by the recrystallization annealing process, the annealed material cannot yet be used for fabrication into steel packages, since this would result in heavy kinks and non-uniform forming behavior (occurrence of Lueders lines).
+Although the crystal structure has been restored by the recrystallization annealing process, the annealed material cannot yet be used for making tinplate packaging, as strong kinks and uneven forming behavior would occur (flow figure formation).

 In the tinning lines, the steel strip passes through a tin-containing electrolyte.
 It functions as a cathode running between two banks of tin anodes.
 The tin of the anodes is dissolved electrolytically and is then deposited on the strip.
 Tin can be electrolytically deposited in any required thickness and, if necessary, with different coating thicknesses on each side.
 The bright luster of the tin-coated steel is obtained by heating the strip above the melting point of tin and quenching the material in water.

-The high adhesion of the tin coating achieved by this reflow process improved the corrosion resistance, which can be optimized still further by a chemical posttreatment called passivation.
+The high adhesive power of the tin coating resulting from the flow-melting produces good corrosion resistance, which can be optimized by a chemical posttreatment called passivation.
+A REACH-compliant passivation process based on titanium is also available.

 In addition to tinned and electrolytically chromium coated material, thyssenkrupp also offers you polymer-coated packaging steel.